HITECHCRIME/HC_SG124_Dryspace/README.md

 (We) bring it home (fast) or we dry in space
 Till we done

+Life runs its own course along the lines of others telling you to stop

 Dryspace, no friction to run
 Dryspace, no friction to run